psrearick/customer-dashboard/docs/README.md

 ## Application Purpose

-This Laravel application demonstrates **quantifiable solutions** to enterprise-level challenges that senior developers face in production environments.
+This Laravel application demonstrates **quantifiable solutions** to enterprise-level challenges that developers face in production environments.
 Rather than basic Laravel tutorials, this platform provides:

 ### Systematic Methodology